surendrakappa/Power-BI-Assessment-new/README.md

 Sales Performance Report

-For thiscReport I have prepared the following metrics:
+For this Report I have prepared the following metrics:

 1. breakdown of sales per country
 2. volume of products sold weekly